Lecturer's Précis - Wepman, Jones, Bock, and Van Pelt (1960)

 M. Wepman, Director of the Speech and Language Clinic

-at the University of Chicago during the 1960s, was
+at the University of Chicago during the 1960s, was conscious of the often striking

-conscious of the often striking individual differences in speech and language
+individual differences in speech and language patients with superficially

-human cognitive architecture to assist their assessment and treatment.
-Without
+to assist their assessment and treatment.
+Without the analytical power of these

-the analytical power of these models, he argued, there was a lack of useful
+models, he argued, there was a lack of useful diagnostic data, and a serious

-experience of the clinician.
-[In modern medical parlance, management programmes were neither "evidence-based" nor
+modern medical parlance, management programmes were

-presented his ideas at the 11th Congress of the International Association of Logopedics and Phoniatrics in
+of the International Association of Logopedics and Phoniatrics in London, and in 1960

-London, and in 1960 formally published that presentation in the paper here
+formally published that presentation in the paper here reviewed.

 The